Computing analytic Bayes factors from summary statistics in repeated-measures designs: Simulation

 For datasets in which $\h_1$ was the correct model (i.e., $\tau=0.5$ and $\tau=1.0$; rows 2 and 3 of Figure \ref{fig:dist}), a different pattern of results emerged.
 In these cases, the JZS Bayes factor produced posterior probabilities closer to 1 than did the analytic or BIC Bayes factors.
 Whereas setting $\alpha=-1/2$ was preferred in the $\tau=0$ case, these data reveal that $\alpha=0$ was the preferred setting when $\tau > 0$.
 Finally, we note that repeated-measures correlation $\rho$ had little effect on the pattern of posterior probabilities that was observed.

-For the next analysis, we note that even though the distributions of posterior probabilities appear to follow the same pattern across methods, it is unclear whether the analytic Bayes factor proposed in this paper provides the user with correct model choice.
+For the next analysis, we calculated the proportion of simulated trials for which the correct model was chosen, the results of which are displayed in Table \ref{tab:acc}.
+This analysis is important because even though we see in Figure \ref{fig:dist} that the distributions of posterior probabilities appear to follow the same pattern across methods, it is unclear whether the analytic Bayes factor proposed in this paper provides the user with correct model choice.
 Since the data are simulated from target parameters, it is possible for us to gauge this performance exactly.
-For simulated datasets where $\tau=0$, the correct model is $\mathcal{H}_0$, whereas when $\tau=0.5$ or $\delta=1.0$, the correct model is $\mathcal{H}_1$.
+For simulated datasets where $\tau=0$, the correct model is $\mathcal{H}_0$, whereas when $\tau=0.5$ or $\tau=1.0$, the correct model is $\mathcal{H}_1$.
 Thus, to compare performance of these Bayes factor methods, we calculated {\it model choice accuracy}, defined simply as the proportion of the 1000 simulated datasets for which the correct model ($\h_0$ or $\h_1$ was chosen.
 Model choice was defined by considering $\mathcal{H}_0$ to be chosen whenever $\text{BF}_{01}>1$ and $\mathcal{H}_1$ to be chosen whenever $\text{BF}_{01}<1$.
-The results are displayed in Table \ref{tab:acc}.

-All methods were reasonably accurate at choosing the correct model.
+Table \ref{tab:acc} shows that all methods were reasonably accurate at choosing the correct model.
 We observed the highest accuracy for the case where $\tau=0$; here, the analytic methods and the BIC method outperformed the JZS method (mirroring what we saw with the distributions of posterior probabilities in Figure \ref{fig:dist}).
 As before, setting $\alpha=-1/2$ for our analytic Bayes factor was the most accurate in this case.
 Accuracy when choosing $\h_1$ declined for all methods when $\tau>0$.
 Again, we see that when $\h_1$ is the correct model, the JZS Bayes factor is more accurate with respect to model selection.
 However, we note that setting $\alpha=0$ increased accuracy relative to $\alpha=-1/2$.
 Finally, we note that accuracy increased with increasing number of subjects $n$, and there was very little variation between our two repeated-measures correlation settings ($\rho=0.2$ and $\rho=0.8$).